The purpose of this post is to get the IRS to owe you money.

 Customers, clients, patients, and insurance companies generally don’t pay until billed.
 Not billing customers and patients is a time-tested tax-planning strategy that business owners have used successfully for years.

+Example.
 Jim Schafback, a dentist, usually bills his patients and the insurance companies at the end of each week; however, in December, he sends no bills.
 Instead, he gathers up those bills and mails them the first week of January.
 Presto!
 He just postponed paying taxes on his December 2019 income by moving that income to 2020.

 - Buy Office Equipment